edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/ApplicationServiceAPI.md

 `Run() error`

 This API starts the configured trigger to allow the Functions Pipeline to execute when the trigger receives data.
 The internal webserver is also started.
-This is a long running API which does not return until the service is stopped or Stop() is called.
-An error is returned if the trigger can not be create or initialized or if the internal webserver encounters an error.
+This is a long-running API which does not return until the service is stopped or Stop() is called.
+An error is returned if the trigger can not be created or initialized or if the internal webserver encounters an error.

 !!! example "Example - Run"